gearglow/ReptiliaWithATwist/Chapters/017 - Turn Me Loose.md

 Alice raised an eyebrow.
 "Nah, she looks just like Lily, but with James' hair.
 Although yours is much less of a birds' nest, Ellie," she teased.

 Elysia shifted her hair into her old boy-mode 'style'.
 "Like this?"
-She winked, before shifting it back.
+She grinned impishly, before shifting it back.

 Frank shook his head.
 "Yeah, definitely better than James' mop."